JavascriptDon/Mini-Svelte-Projects/CONTRIBUTING.md

 **11.** Create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

-**12.** **Congratulations!** You've made your first contribution to [**Social-Media-Blocks-Extension**](https://github.com/JavascriptDon/Mini-Svelte-Projects/graphs/contributors)! 🙌🏼
+**12.** **Congratulations!** You've made your first contribution to [**Mini-Svelte-Projects**](https://github.com/JavascriptDon/Mini-Svelte-Projects/graphs/contributors)! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the LinkFree project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the Mini-Svelte-Projects project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---